PAH emission from star-forming galaxies in JWST mid-infrared imaging of the lensing cluster SMACS J0723.3$-$7327: color-color diagrams for the SMACS J0723.3 7327 field

 We identify the bright sources in MIRI filters by running \texttt{SExtractor} in double-image mode.
 We use the imaging in F770W as the detection image and adopt a \texttt{SExtractor} setup corresponding to a signal-to-noise ratio (SNR) of 2, setting \texttt{DETECT$\_$MINAREA} = 4 and \texttt{DETECT$\_$THRESH} = 1.
 This results in forced photometry of F770W detections over the same sky segment across all MIRI filters.
-Similarly, we measure the photometry of bright F444W sources by running \texttt{SExtractor} with \texttt{DETECT$\_$MINAREA} = 4 and \texttt{DETECT$\_$THRESH} = 1 (SNR = 2).
-We cross-match the F444W and MIRI detections by matching the \texttt{SExtractor}-determined source centroid sky positions of the F444W detections against MIRI detections within a $0.3\arcsec$ radius.
+Similarly, we measure the photometry of bright F356W and F444W sources by running \texttt{SExtractor} in double-image mode with the F444W filter as the detection image, \texttt{DETECT$\_$MINAREA} = 4 and \texttt{DETECT$\_$THRESH} = 1 (SNR = 2).
+We cross-match the NIRCam and MIRI detections by matching the \texttt{SExtractor}-determined source centroid sky positions of the NIRCam detections against MIRI detections within a $0.3\arcsec$ radius.

 We use the \texttt{SExtractor}-measured aperture photometry (\texttt{MAG$\_$APER}) within a $1\arcsec$ diameter as the measured magnitude in each filter.
+To check the robustness of colors measured in this way, we compare the \texttt{MAG$\_$APER} colors with \texttt{SExtractor}-measured \texttt{MAG$\_$AUTO} colors, which are measured by adopting a flexible aperture size determined for the source image in each filter by the second order moments of its light distribution.
+Generating the color-color diagrams with \texttt{MAG$\_$AUTO} colors instead of \texttt{MAG$\_$APER} colors has no significant effect on the distribution of galaxies, and only slightly increases their scatter with respect to the simulated redshift-dependent tracks.
+The bias between the \texttt{MAG$\_$AUTO} and \texttt{MAG$\_$APER} colors is small ($ < 0.05$ mag for all colors).

-We use the most recent NIRCam flux calibration (\texttt{jwst$\_$0989.map}) to determine the zero-point magnitude of F444W imaging.
+We use the most recent NIRCam flux calibration (\texttt{jwst$\_$0989.pmap}) to determine the zero-point magnitudes of F356W and F444W imaging.
+The photometry of MIRI imaging was calibrated using the default \texttt{jwst$\_$0916.pmap} MIRI flux calibration used in the 1.5.3 version of the \jwst\ calibration pipeline; this calibration is the same as the most recent calibration, \texttt{jwst$\_$0989.pmap}.
 The mid-infrared color-color diagrams of the detected galaxies (filled crosses) are presented in the bottom panels of Figures \ref{fig: smacs 444}, \ref{fig: smacs 770}, and \ref{fig: smacs 1000}.
 In each diagram, we only plot the galaxies (\texttt{CLASS$\_$STAR} $< 0.5$) where the estimated error of aperture photometry (\texttt{MAGERR$\_$APER}) is below 0.2 mag (i.e., a $\sim 5\sigma$ detection) in all three bands.